evanlissoos/XCScore/README.md

 To test that that program works, you can use the sample data provided in the `data` folder.
 Try running `./xcscore data/sample.csv`

 ## Input file formatting
-The input file must be in the following format
+The input file must be in the following format<br />
 `First Last,School Name,MM:SS.mm`<br />
 `First Last,School Name,MM:SS.mm`<br />
 `...`<br />